puffyCid/artemis-api/artemis-docs/docs/Artifacts/macOS Artifacts/loginitems.md

 # Loginitems

-macOS `LoginItems` are a form of persistence on macOS systems.
+macOS LoginItems are a form of persistence on macOS systems.
 They are triggered when a user logs on to the system.
 They are located at:

-- `/Users/%/Library/Application Support/com.apple.backgroundtaskmanagementagent/backgrounditems.btm`
+- **/Users/%/Library/Application Support/com.apple.backgroundtaskmanagementagent/backgrounditems.btm**
   (pre-Ventura)
-- `/var/db/com.apple.backgroundtaskmanagement/BackgroundItems-v4.btm` (Ventura+)
+- **/var/db/com.apple.backgroundtaskmanagement/BackgroundItems-v\*.btm** (Ventura+)

-  Both are `plist` files, however the actual `LoginItem` data is in an additional binary format known as a `Bookmark` that needs to be parsed.

 Other Parsers: